amivaleo/Notejot-Button/README.md

 ## Installation

+You have to manually install Notejot from Software Center, either from the distribution repo or from flathub.

-You can automaticall install the extension or you can download the files and being nerdish! :D
+You can then automatically install the extension or you can download the files and being nerdish! :D

 **Automatic installation (best option):**